xebia/microservices-breaking-up-a-monolith/src/exercise-circuitbreaker/readme.md

-# Exercise 1 - Circuit Breaker
+# Exercise 1b - Circuit Breaker
 In this excercise we will improve the robustness of the application by adding a circuit breaker to the application.
 Please refer to the overview diagram (domain-meetup-ex1.png) to see which calls are done between services.
+Please note that this is a first iteration of the Shop, where we use REST calls between services.
 ![domain-meetup-ex1.png](https://raw.githubusercontent.com/xebia/microservices-breaking-up-a-monolith/master/src/exercise-circuitbreaker/domain-meetup-ex1.png)

-The goal of the exercise is to have the ScenarioTest running, even when the payment service becomes slow or stops working
+The goal of the exercise is to keep the ScenarioTest running, even when the payment service becomes slow or stops working

 Please look at `*/scenarioTest/src/test/java/com/xebia/shop/rest/ScenarioTest.java*`.
 This test class implements the customer journey.